sean1rose/coderbyte/README.md

 coderbyte
 =========

+UPDATE (02/14/14)

+I've added all of the medium challenges, save for the last one - "Overlapping Rectangles."
+Yea, I'm gonna have to get back to you on that one.
+Haha, that one looks gnarly.
+But just to reiterate, I did this cuz the best way to "master" something is to teach it.
+So I thought I'd try my best to explain the answers in my vain attempt to master some of this material...
+Enjoy!

 Each easy Coderbyte Challenge, with answers analyzed step by step.

 I started running through the "easy" coderbyte challenges on 11/30/13.
 This was originally done as preparation for my applying to Hack Reactor.
 With the help of Google, I was able to stumble across leaena's answers: